raspy135/Qun-mk2/README.md

 Button | Function
 ------------ | -------------
 1 | Process samples.
 Analyze will give better result with Time stretch.
-See below list for processing  detail 2 | Slice spread, half-steps.
+See below list for processing  detail 2 | Slice Spread, half-steps.
 Please see below section for detail.
 3 | File position (Starting point).
 4 | Length
 5 | Speed.
 It won't work with non-time stretch modes.